simplex-chat/simplex-chat/docs/guide/send-messages.md

 3. From the **Delete after** dropdown menu, choose how long until messages are deleted after being sent.
 4. Tap **Save and notify contact**.

 **Please note:** An offer will be sent to your contact.
 They must accept it to enable disappearing messages in your conversation with them.
-In addition, only a group owner can enable disappearing messages in your group.
+For groups, only a group owner can enable them.

 ### Sending "live" messages